dmis-lab/tbinet/README.md

-# CLARINET: An attention based neural network for predicting transcription factor-DNA binding
+# CABiNet: A deep neural network for predicting transcription factor binding sites using attention mechanism
-CLARINET is an attention based neural network that predicts transcription factor-DNA binding in a given DNA sequence.
+CABiNet is an attention-based neural network that predicts transcription factor-DNA binding in a given DNA sequence.

-- Overview of CLARINET
+- Overview of CABiNet
 ![model image](overview.PNG)

 ## Requirements